 The existing situation with respect to higher education in India presents a great challenge, with dimensions of supply, demand, resource, and quality.
 On the one hand, the established universities are over-burdened with exceedingly heavy demand and lack the resources to meet it.
 On the other hand, a multitude of small for-profit colleges and universities have sprung up with extremely narrow and commercially oriented curricula without adequate quality control.
-Indeed, the numbers tell the story: there now exist over 30,000 colleges and universities in India, about ten times the number in the U.S. , but none in the top 200 of world rankings (China and other Asian countries have about 30).
-And the need is great; there are at least 150 million Indian students in need of higher education.

-But uneven education and research standards are detrimental to future prospects of the vast majority of young students seeking higher education in most of these institutions.
+Indeed, the numbers tell the story: there now exist over 20,000 colleges and universities in India, about ten times the number in the U.S. The uneven standards are detrimental to future prospects of the vast majority of young students seeking higher education in most of these institutions.
 In addition, a number of profit-motivated business organizations from foreign countries have moved into the higher education arena.
-Finally, and despite the dearth of qualified world-class faculty, some private Indian universities have begun opening campuses in other countries outside India, in the Mid-east, Asia, and Africa .This then is a global issue as manifest in the Indian environment.
+Finally, and despite the dearth of qualified world-class faculty, some private Indian universities have begun opening campuses in other countries outside India, in the Mid-east, Asia, and Africa.
+This then is a global issue as manifest in the Indian environment.
 A major combined effort on the part of U.S. universities can help tremendously.
 Whereas the resources of a member university of the consortia in the U.S. or India may be inadequate, a well-coordinated program should be able to address the problematic issues outlined herein.
 There is, indeed, an illustrious example of the connection between U.S. institutions and the genesis of the highly prestigious Indian Institutes of Technology.
 The Kanpur Indo American Program (KIAP) was instituted in 1962 by President Kennedy and Pandit Jawaharlal Nehru.
 A consortium of nine premier American universities and institutes, led by MIT and including the Ohio State University, was formed to assist the formation and development of the Institute of Technology Kanpur.
 Since then, "IIT-K" has flourished by leaps and bounds, with many alumni as members of faculty at U.S. universities.